prebid/prebid.github.io/dev-docs/modules/paapi.md

 ```

 When provided, `buildPAAPIConfigs` is invoked just before `buildRequests`, and the configuration it returns is eligible to be immediately used to start PAAPI auctions (whether it will depends on the `parallel` config flag and the top level seller's support for it).

-When /not/ provided, the adapter cannot participate in parallel auctions, and PAAPI configuration returned by `interpretResponse` are liable to be discarded when parallel auctions are enabled.
+When _not_ provided, the adapter cannot participate in parallel auctions, and PAAPI configuration returned by `interpretResponse` are liable to be discarded when parallel auctions are enabled.
 For this reason we recommend implementing `buildPAAPIConfigs`.

 [Some signals](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#211-providing-signals-asynchronously) can be provided asynchronously; Prebid supports this by merging them from the return value of `interpretResponse`, using `bidId` as key.
 Notably, however, at least `seller`, `interestGroupBuyers`, and `decisionLogicUrl` must be provided synchronously (i.e., they must be hard-coded).